 What is through channel marketing automation?

-Resellers, dealers, distributors, and agents play a critical role in the customer buying journey and need to be supported with integrated campaigns including email, search, social, video, web, and physical marketing assets.
-All companies need to create content today and get exposure through local marketing initiatives.
+All companies need to be creating content today and get exposure through local marketing initiatives.
 But, your distributors and indirect resellers have constrained marketing resources at their disposal.
-Thus, for a building products brand to support this at scale, it must have an automated system backed by control mechanisms, workflows, and analytics to drive the performance of campaigns through channel partners.
+Thus, for a building products brand to support distributed marketing at scale, it must have an automated system backed by control mechanisms, workflows, and analytics to drive the performance of campaigns through channel partners.
 Specifically, TCMA should:

-B2B companies typically have hundreds or thousands of third-party channel partners engaging with customers in the sales process.
-Leveraging those voices as an extension to internal branding and demand generation efforts provides a cost effective way to reach more customers and simultaneously drive more business for specifiers, installers, and retailers who participate in your partner program(s).
+Building materials manufacturers typically have hundreds or thousands of third-party channel partners engaging with your customers in the sales process.
+Leveraging those voices as an extension to internal branding and demand generation efforts provides a cost-effective way to reach more customers and simultaneously drive more business for specifiers, installers, and retailers who participate in your partner program(s).

 Deliver a more consistent brand experience.